binaryslav/linux-cheat-notes/linux-notes.md

 *

- lsmod - вывести загруженные модули ядра
+ lsmod - shows which loadable kernel modules are currently loaded

  insmod - download mod into the memory by adding to the kernel